ChrisMellor68/Omnik-Data-Logger/README.md

 * Install Python
 * Git clone the source with `git clone https://github.com/Woutrrr/Omnik-Data-Logger.git`
 * Copy the config-org.cfg to config.cfg
-* Change the settings in config.cfg
+* Change the settings in config.cfg - don't forget to set the output section in the cfg
 * Test your settings with `python LiveStats.py`, when successful you should see data from your inverter
 * Run the script with `python OmnikExport.py` or better set a scheduled task or